stevezhangzA/stephenzhang.github.io/_pages/about.md

 News
 ======
 - Jan.
-2025: I have completed required courses in the MIT statistics and data science MicroMaseters Program.
+2025: I have completed required courses of MicroMasters Program in Statistics and Data Science, **Massachusetts Institute of Technology (MIT)**.
 - Dec.
 2024: One paper has been accepted by **AAAI'2025 PRL**.
 - Sep.
 2024: One paper has been accepted by **EMNLP'2024**.
 - May.
 2024: One paper has been accepted by **ICML'2024**.